welljsjs/node-apn/README.md

 For more information about configuration options consult the [provider documentation](doc/provider.markdown).

-Help with preparing the key and certificate files for connection can be found in the [wiki][certificateWiki]
+Help with preparing the key and certificate files for connection can be found in the [wiki][certificatewiki]

 #### Connecting through an HTTP proxy